 Acupuncture is a time-tested and scientifically valid healing art which helps in the restoration of one’s health.
 Acupuncture has been practiced throughout the world for over 5,000 years.
 It is among the oldest healing modalities in existence.
 In Utah, the scope of practice for Acupuncture states that any disease or condition may be treated with Acupuncture.
 A search for acupuncture on the National Institute of Health’s research website www.pubmed.gov shows nearly 40,000 scientific and medical research articles.

-Dr. Jason Atkinson completed a 2-year fellowship in medical acupuncture.
-He is Board Certified with the International Academy of Medical Acupuncture (FIAMA) and the National Board of Chiropractic Examiners (NBCE) and Diplomate Board Eligible with the American Board of Chiropractic Acupuncture (DABCA) and the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM).
-This rigorous training provided him the opportunity to study Chinese Medicine as well as proven techniques from Japan and Korea.
+Dr. Jason Atkinson completed a 2-year fellowship in medical acupuncture with the International Academy of Medical Acupuncture (FIAMA).
+Both Dr. Jason and Dr. Austin are Board Certified by the National Board of Chiropractic Examiners (NBCE).
+This rigorous training provided our doctors the opportunity to study Chinese Medicine as well as proven techniques from China, Japan, Europe, Sri Lanka, and Korea.

 What is Acupuncture?